 Breaking down the process

-Let’s see what happens in the brand creation process and the results it drives.
+Let’s see what are the steps involved in brand creation process and the results it drives.

 1. Brand name and positioning